python/cpython/Doc/c-api/arg.rst

       as *converter*.

 ``s*`` (:class:`str`, :class:`bytes`, :class:`bytearray` or buffer compatible object) [Py_buffer]
-   This format accepts Unicode objects as well as objects supporting the buffer protocol.
+   This format accepts Unicode objects as well as :term:`bytes-like object`\ s.
    It fills a :c:type:`Py_buffer` structure provided by the caller.
    In this case the resulting C string may contain embedded NUL bytes.
    Unicode objects are converted to C strings using ``'utf-8'`` encoding.